rubocode/nvim.config/README.md

 > **C.A.R.
 Hoare**

-This config is meant to be robust and resilient and to allow for flexible adjuustment.
+This config is meant to be robust and resilient and to allow for flexible adjustment.
 It was not meant to load faster, although it does that too.

 When was speed a virtue?
 If you can't figure that one out by yourself, ask your girlfriend or wife.